tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Belt of Illusions

-_Recharge 16+:_ This belt works like the wizard spell disguise self, altering your appearance by cloaking you in a magical disguise.
+_Recharge 16+:_ This belt works like the [change self](../Character-Rules/Rituals.md#change-self) ritual, altering your appearance by cloaking you in a magical disguise.

 Unlike the spell, though, you can disguise yourself as a specific person without penalty.
 There’s a trick to it, though – there’s a leather pouch attached to the belt, and the illusion’s based on whatever you put into the pouch.
 The more personal the item, the better.